Trees for Leopards®

 Social Impact

 At a social level, our initiative leads to meaningful, equitable employment generation for the local communities.
 The availability of jobs within their vicinity reduces the need for long-distance travel.
-As an organization, we embrace an inclusive approach - we actively provide employment opportunities for women workers, fostering women’s empowerment in the process.
+As an organisation, we embrace an inclusive approach - we actively provide employment opportunities for women workers, fostering women’s empowerment in the process.

 Through this initiative, we not only put environmental conservation at the forefront but also empower the communities living in this region, thereby creating a harmonious environment between humans and wildlife.